-- (1) the nature of the injury or illness and; - (2) the estimated duration of the absence. - (ii) As far as practicable an employee taking personal leave to provide care or support for a member of the employee's immediate family or household who is ill or injured or to provide care or support to a member of the employee's immediate family or household due to an unexpected emergency is to give the employer: - (1) notice prior to the absence of the intention to take leave; - (2) the name of the person requiring care or support and their relationship to the employee; - (3) the reasons for taking such leave; and - (4) the estimated length of absence. - (iii) As far as practicable and taking into consideration appropriate confidentiality requirements an employee experiencing family violence who is taking personal leave to attend to matters associated with family violence is to give the employer: - (1) notice prior to the absence of the intention to take leave;
+- (1) the nature of the injury or illness and; - (2) the estimated duration of the absence.

+- (ii) As far as practicable an employee taking personal leave to provide care or support for a member of the employee's immediate family or household who is ill or injured or to provide care or support to a member of the employee's immediate family or household due to an unexpected emergency is to give the employer: - (1) notice prior to the absence of the intention to take leave; - (2) the name of the person requiring care or support and their relationship to the employee; - (3) the reasons for taking such leave; and - (4) the estimated length of absence. - (iii) If it is not practicable for the employee to give prior notice of the absence, the employee must notify the employer at the earliest opportunity on any day leave is required and provide an estimation of the length of leave required.
-- (2) the reasons for taking such leave; and

-- (3) the estimated length of absence.

-- (iv) If it is not practicable for the employee to give prior notice of the absence, the employee must notify the employer at the earliest opportunity on any day leave is required and provide an estimation of the length of leave required.

-(m) Evidence Supporting Claim
+(n) Evidence Supporting Claim

-- (i) When taking personal leave the employee is to provide the employer with evidence acceptable to a reasonable person that the employee was unable to attend duty on the day or days on which personal leave is claimed. - (ii) The evidence the employee is required to provide is: - (1) for leave on account of personal injury or illness, a medical certificate from a registered health practitioner; - (2) for leave to provide care or support to a member of the employee's immediate family, or a member of the employee's household, because of a personal illness or injury affecting the member, a medical certificate from a registered health practitioner stating that the person concerned is ill or injured and that such illness or injury requires care or support by the employee; - (3) for leave to provide care or support to a member of the employee's immediate family, or a member of the employee's household, due to an unexpected emergency affecting the member, documentation acceptable to a reasonable person stating the nature of the emergency and the care or support required to be provided by the employee; - (iii) If it is not reasonably practicable for the employee to give the employer a medical certificate as prescribed in paragraphs (1) and (2) or other acceptable documentation as prescribed in paragraph (3) a statutory declaration made by the employee, stating the circumstances and the reasons for which leave is required is to be provided. - (iv) An employee may take up to 5 days of personal leave in any personal leave year without being required to provide evidence in support of their application except where an absence is for 3 or more consecutive days, in which case the requirements of sub-clauses (ii) and (iii) apply. - (v) Other than an application for personal leave under sub-clause (iv), an application for personal leave that is not supported by the evidence required under clause m(i), (ii) and (iii) will not be accepted.
+- (i) When taking personal leave the employee is to provide the employer with evidence acceptable to a reasonable person that the employee was unable to attend duty on the day or days on which personal leave is claimed. - (ii) The evidence the employee is required to provide is: - (1) for leave on account of personal injury or illness, a medical certificate from a registered health practitioner; - (2) for leave to provide care or support to a member of the employee's immediate family, or a member of the employee's household, because of a personal illness or injury affecting the member, a medical certificate from a registered health practitioner stating the person concerned is ill or injured and that such illness or injury requires care or support by the employee; - (3) for leave to provide care or support to a member of the employee's immediate family, or a member of the employee's household, due to an unexpected emergency affecting the member, documentation acceptable to a reasonable person stating the nature of the emergency and the care or support required to be provided by the employee; - (iii) If it is not reasonably practicable for the employee to give the employer a medical certificate as prescribed in paragraphs (1) and (2) or other acceptable documentation as prescribed in paragraph (3) a statutory declaration made by the employee, stating the circumstances and the reasons for which leave is required is to be provided. - (iv) An employee may take up to 5 days of personal leave in any personal leave year without being required to provide evidence in support of their application except where an absence is for 3 or more consecutive days, in which case the requirements of sub-clauses (ii) and (iii) apply. - (v) Other than an application for personal leave under sub-clause (iv), an application for personal leave that is not supported by the evidence required under subclauses (n)(i), (ii) and (iii) will not be accepted.

-(n) Verification of Personal Leave
+(o) Verification of Personal Leave